Last Update: May 27, 2011

 While they don't get much love from their academic peers, amateur history detectives believe the Maya and other ancient cultures were aware of an astronomical quirk known as the Precession of the Equinoxes.
 This 26,000-year cycle represents the time it takes for Earth to wobble completely around on its axis, causing the zodiac constellations to recede backwards in the night sky a full 360 degrees.
 According to a theory offered by two history of science professors in 1969, ancient civilizations used the cycle to predict periodic mass extinctions on Earth.

-Under this scenario, the 12 zodiac constellations act like gears on a very slow-moving clock.
-(Actually, there were originally 13 of them; the forgotten one is Ophiuchus).
-From our perspective on the ground, those little groups of stars named after animals and mythological figures follow the same path across the sky at night as the Sun traverses in the daytime.
+According to the hypothesis, the 12 zodiac constellations act like gears on a very slow-moving clock.
+(Actually, there were originally 13; the forgotten one is Ophiuchus).
+From our perspective on the ground, these star clusters -- named after animals or characters from myths -- follow the same path across the sky at night as the Sun traverses in the daytime.
 Astronomers call this route the ecliptic.

 lunarplanner.com

-To be more precise, it's the Earth that's moving, not the Sun or any of the other stars.
-It takes 26,000 years for the imaginary poles to go all the way around the precessional arc, as illustrated in the photo above.
-As a consequence, the constellations on the ecliptic are said to precess, or move backwards, at a rate of one degree every 72 years.
+To be more precise, it's the Earth that's moving, not the Sun or stars.
+It takes 26,000 years for the projected north and south poles to trace an imaginary route, as illustrated in the yellow oval above.
+As a consequence, the constellations we see along the ecliptic plane (i.e. the blue oval) are said to precess, or move backwards, at a rate of one degree every 72 years.

-To better grasp this concept, find a top and give it a spin.
-As it slows down, gravity starts pulling its axis downward.
-This makes the top wobble like a drunken sailor, only in the opposite direction of the spinning.
-In Earth's case, it's the gravitational pull from the Moon and Venus causing the wobble.
-Luckily, this backward movement is both measurable and predictable.
-You've probably never noticed that the stars on the ecliptic show up a little later than expected each night, but evidently, the ancients were all over this.
+To better grasp the concept, find a top and give it a spin.
+As the top slows down, gravity pulls its axis downward.
+This makes the top wobble like a drunken sailor, but in the opposite direction of the spinning.
+In Earth's case, it's the gravitational pull from the Moon and Venus that causes the wobble.
+Luckily, the backward movement is both measurable and predictable, and slow enough so we never feel it.
+If you've already noticed that the stars on the ecliptic show up a little later than expected each night, this is not the same thing.

 larspeterson.com

-Astrological ages, as we know them today, are named according to the constellation behind the Sun as it rises on the morning of the vernal equinox.
-One age lasts about 2,160 years, the equivalent of 30 degrees of precession.
-So if you look at the sky at dawn where the Sun comes up next March 21st, you should see the constellation Pisces.
+One astrological age represents about 30 degrees of precession.
+At any rate, if you look at the sky at dawn where the Sun comes up next March 21st, you will see the constellation Pisces.
+This type of alignment is known as a heliacal rising.

 You may recall that Jesus is often associated with the symbol of Pisces, the fish.
-That's because his birth more or less marked the beginning of that constellation's alignment on the Vernal equinox.
-Past ages include Taurus, the bull (4300 to 2150 BC.) and Aries, the ram (2150 B.C. to AD 1).
-The stone monuments built during those time periods feature those animals again and again.
-If nothing else, the phenomenon underscores the universality of astrology as an anchor of human culture.
-Significantly, the age of Pisces will end in 140 years or so, as Aquarius takes its place behind the Sun on March 21st.
+That's because his birth more or less coincided with the beginning of that constellation's alignment on the Vernal equinox.
+Past ages include Taurus, the bull (4300 to 2150 BC.), when the Minoan, "bull-leaping" civilization of Crete was prominent, and Aries, the ram (2150 B.C. to AD 1).
+It turns out, many of the megalithic monuments built during those time periods feature in their artwork the appropriate constellation animal or character for the time period.
+This phenomenon underscores the universality of astrology as an anchor of human culture.
+(It also makes the task of dating ruins a lot easier for archaeologists.)

-On a more practical level, computing the annual movement of heavenly bodies like the Sun allowed our forbears to anticipate the rainy season, schedule crop growing activities, and stockpile provisions for winter.
-By constructing two columns, a stairway, an arch or a shaft in a specific place, the builders could insure that the Sun would line up exactly within the prescribed parameters on an equinox or solstice.
-Rituals and ceremonies held on these four days marked the beginning of spring, summer, fall and winter.
+Most history books, however, don't give the ancients much credit for advanced intelligence.
+Invariably, the orientation of monuments and ruins are attributed to neolithic cultures who could not otherwise anticipate the start of a rainy season, the new year, or even the right time to stockpile provisions for winter.
+By constructing two columns, a stairway, an arch or a shaft in a specific place, the builders made sure the Sun would line up exactly within the prescribed parameters on an equinox or solstice.

 Pyramid of Kulkulcan as seen in Chichen Itza on an equinox.
-Notice the carved stone head of the snake at ground level.
+Notice the carved stone head of the snake at ground level and the slithering body created by the sunlight.

 On the Trail of An Assassin

-That disparate cultures spread around the globe engaged in detailed discussions of the cosmos in their myths and legends has always amounted a huge headache to modern scholars.
-(It didn't help that few historians and folklorists had any astronomical training.
-But the authors of Hamlet's Mill did know their stargazing, and found widespread evidence that precessional calculations were being deliberately transmitted across generations using the ancient epochs.
-Given the catastrophic nature of most creation-destruction myths, the professors further theorized that these cultures had deduced something we're not even aware of today — that the Precession of the Equinoxes may be linked to a recurring geologic catastrophe on Earth.
+The fact that disparate cultures spread around the globe engaged in detailed discussions of the cosmos in their myths and legends has always amounted to a huge headache for modern scholars.
+Few historians and folklorists have any astronomical training, making their interpretive efforts of the material tough sailing.
+But the authors of Hamlet's Mill did their due diligence, and found widespread evidence that precessional calculations were deliberately transmitted down through the generations by way of each culture's creation/destruction myths.
+The professors theorized that the ancients had deduced something we're not even aware of today — that the Precession of the Equinoxes is linked to a recurring geologic catastrophe on Earth, and can therefore be predicted.

 - - -